 Suspect a Disability?

-If you suspect that a student has a disability, but that student has not shown you an accommodations memo, please feel free to address your concerns with the student and provide him or her with the contact information for the Director of Student Accessibility Services.
-Be sure to be discreet and do not directly ask the student if he or she has a disability.
-Rather, you may try commenting that you notice they are struggling with tests, note taking, discussions, etc. and ask if they might need an accommodation.
-But keep in mind that disclosing a disability and using accommodations is always voluntary on the part of the student.
+If you suspect that a student has a disability, but that student has not shown you an accommodation memo, please feel free to discreetly address your concerns directly with the student and provide him or her with the contact information for SAS.
+But keep in mind that disclosing a disability is purely voluntary on the part of the student.